-At least, that’s the claim on Norwegian news site Dagens Næringsliv, complete with a quote from Peter Tonstad: “The only thing I can confirm is that I have resigned,” he said.
+The story was first reported on Norwegian news site Dagens Næringsliv, complete with a quote from Peter Tonstad: “The only thing I can confirm is that I have resigned,” he said.
 Tonstad only took up his role on 17 April, meaning he has been in the job a little over two months.

 Tonstad’s appointment in April was actually a return to the company, since he was CEO of Aspiro – the company that Jay Z bought to form the basis of Tidal earlier this year – between 2011 and 2014.